erikrose/parsimonious/README.rst

 * Complete test coverage
 * Separation of concerns.
 Some Python parsing kits mix recognition with instructions about how to turn the resulting tree into some kind of other representation.
-This feels limiting to me, since my use case--wikis-- naturally wants to do several different things with a tree: render to HTML, render to text, etc.
+This is limiting when you want to do several different things with a tree: for example, render wiki markup to HTML *or* to text.
 * Good error reporting.
 I want the parser to work *with* me as I develop a grammar.

 Status
 ======

-Not all the pieces of the grammar compiler are implemented yet, so it's not suited for use unless you want to construct expression trees by hand, in Python (like you do for PyParsing).
-Once that's done, I'll do some optimization and see if I can make this worthy of its name.
+The grammar compiler (the ``Grammar`` class) passes initial integration tests and might work.
+I don't love the API right now; ``Grammar`` and ``Expression`` might merge or something.
+Once I get that ironed out and tested, I'll do some optimization and see if I can make Parsimonious worthy of its name.
 RAM use and better thought-out grammar extensibility come after that.

 A Little About PEG Parsers